Meet Love Island 2022 contestant Dami Hope

 Dubliner is worried his time on the show ‘will not go well’

-Love Island 2022 is just around the corner, with the latest edition of the ITV2 show set to return next week.
+Love Island 2022 is just around the corner, with the latest edition of the ITV2 show set to return on Monday (6 June).

-The reality series is set to welcome a new crop of contestants who are hoping to find romance in the Spanish villa.
+The reality series will welcome a new crop of contestants who are hoping to find romance in the Spanish villa.

-One such person is 26-year-old senior microbiologist Dami Hope, who is from Dublin.
+One such islander is 26-year-old senior microbiologist Dami Hope, who is from Dublin.

 Speaking about his decision to join the show, Dami said: “This year I was kind of being more open to new things and I think actually that’s why I put myself out there to get some new experiences.
 Love Island is a different experience.”